MaRcR11/ydl-tkinter/readme.md

 ## How it works

 Just add your directory and url out of Youtube.
-Your path has to be full-path ending with \ or /
+Your path has to be full-path ending with \ or /.
+You can not duplicate your downloads, ydl-tkinter will check for.
+Do not overstrain your GUI while downloading.

 ## Note